The Great Lakes State

 Michigan Boat Financing FAQs

-Answers to the 12 most common questions about financing a boat in the Great Lakes State.
+Common questions about financing a boat in Michigan.

 How much sales tax will I pay on a boat in Michigan?

-What credit score do I need for a boat loan in Michigan?
+What credit score do I need for a Michigan boat loan?

 How long can I finance a boat in Michigan?